newbbqssr/flightfeeder/README.md

 	thomasreiser/flightfeeder /bin/bash
 ```

-Then : `/rbfeeder/rbfeeder --showkey --nostart` and to get your new key.
+Then : `/rbfeeder/rbfeeder` to do an initial startup which will also create a new key for you.
 Use this key then to claim this station in your RadarBox account at https://www.radarbox.com/raspberry-pi/claim.

 Add the environment variable `RBFEEDER_KEY` with your sharing key.

 | Environment Variable                  | Configuration property   | Default value     |
 |---------------------------------------|--------------------------|-------------------|